marcusambra/Developments/Production/Workflow/BOM Workflow/README.md

 I have created an bespoke workflow to control the Bill of Material in the production module.

 The status of the "Prod.
-BOM" can only be changed to certified if Technical Details
+BOM" can only be changed to certified if the workflow has been approved by the Production Manager.

+Technical Details
 -----------------